tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 `$ systemctl enable powertop.service`

  ### 3.7 Configuring to HiDPI support to accommodate the retina display
  Configuring Manjaro to take advantage of the Retina display will ultimately depend on your desktop environment as well.
+If you decide to go for a tiling window manager like i3, bspwm or dwm, you will need to have a .Xresources file with certain settings.
+If you don't have ~/.Xresources file, just create it and enter the following in the file:

+`Xft.dpi: <dpi>  `

+Note that the number you put in works best if it is a multiple of 96.
+For example, a MacBook Pro 11,2 15" has a native PPI of 220 at full retina and so in this case i would use the number 192.
+If you ever want to see your current PPI of an X session you can use the following command:

+`$ xdpyinfo | grep -B 2 resolution`

  If you have chosen KDE plasma as DE like me, then you will find the settings you need by opening System Settings and going to the Monitor section.
 Here you will be able to change the resolution as well as the scale.
 My MacBook Pro Retina 15" for example is running at a resolution of 2800x1800 and as a result I have scaled the desktop to 150% of it's normal size.
 Now you can take advantage of the crisp HiDPI text and still have decent size of text and windows.

- ### 3.8 Swapping the opt and cmd key
+ ### 3.8 Keyboard adjustments

 We can swap the option and cmd key by typing this:
  `$ echo 1 | sudo tee /sys/module/hid_apple/parameters/swap_opt_cmd`